Fly fishing blog

 Why is fishing so hard in the summer?

-Rainbow trout originate from Northern America and the Kola region of Russia, they are naturally cold water fish prefering a water temperate under 16 degrees C. Anything over this and oxygen levels start to drop and the fish become stressed, loosing condition.
-In the warmest summer months of late June to early September the ater temperature can easily exceed 20 degees, in deeper lakes this is not so much of a problem, as the fish will simply sit on the bottom.
+Rainbow trout originate from Northern America and the Kola region of Russia, they are naturally cold water fish preferring a water temperate under 16 degrees C. Anything over this and oxygen levels start to drop and the fish become stressed, loosing condition.
+In the warmest summer months of late June to early September the water temperature can easily exceed 20 degrees, in deeper lakes this is not so much of a problem, as the fish will simply sit on the bottom.
 On smaller stillwaters the fish literally have to fight just to survive.

 Catching them is very difficult if indeed even possible.
 First thing in the morning and last thing in the evening are the best times.
 That said when the water temperatures drop fishing can be excellent.
 The best months for fly fishing are October through to May.

 Well done Shaun on your first Elinor Rainbow.